karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/LightUserDatabaseInterface/updateUser.md

 Updates the user identified by the given identifier.

 The userInfo can contain all the information, or only some of them.
-The password should be updated with the key "pass".
+The password should be updated with the key "password".